dizpers/python-address-book-assignment/README.md

 # Entities

-There are 3 entities used in this library:
+There are 3 entities (models) used in this library:

 1. address book;
 2. person;